HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): INTRODUCTION

-For accurate modeling of vibrational dephasing and relaxation, nonlinear, non-perturbative, and non-Markovian system-bath (S–B) interactions must be incorporated, since the vibrational echo signal originates from S-B entanglement.\cite{T06JPSJ,T20JCP} Our group has performed multidimensional spectral analyses using the multimode anharmonic Brownian (MAB) model,\cite{TI09ACR,ST11JPCA} and developed Hierarchical Fokker–Planck equations (HFPE) in both classical (CHFPE)\cite{IIT15JCP,IT16JCP,HT25JCP1,HT25JCP2} and quantum (DHEOM-MLWS) forms.\cite{TT23JCP1,TT23JCP2} These enable numerically precise simulations of nonlinear spectra in complex systems.
-By calibrating CHFPE to reproduce classical MD benchmarks\cite{IT16JCP,PUT26JCP1} and applying QHFPE for quantum-level insights,\cite{TT23JCP1,TT23JCP2} the quantum nature of vibrational dynamics is revealed.
-In contrast, classical simulations remain suitable for 2DVS---such as 2D Raman\cite{Shinji2DRaman2006,HT06JCP,LHDHT08JCP} and 2D THz-Raman spectroscopy\cite{IHT14JCP,IIT15JCP,JIT16CP,IHT16JPCL,HT25JCP2}---where thermal excitation suppresses quantum coherence.
+For accurate modeling of vibrational dephasing and relaxation, nonlinear, non-perturbative, and non-Markovian system-bath (S-B) interactions must be incorporated, since the vibrational echo signal originates from S-B entanglement.\cite{T06JPSJ,T20JCP} Our group has performed multidimensional spectral analyses using the multimode anharmonic Brownian (MAB) model,\cite{TI09ACR,ST11JPCA} and developed hierarchical Fokker–Planck equations (\texttt{HFPE}) in both classical (\texttt{CHFPE})\cite{IIT15JCP,IT16JCP,HT25JCP1,HT25JCP2} and quantum (\texttt{QHFPE})\cite{TW91PRA,T15JCP} form, and discretized hierarchical equations of motion in mixed Liouville–Wigner space (\texttt{DHEOM-MLWS}).\cite{TT23JCP1,TT23JCP2} These enable numerically precise simulations of nonlinear spectra in complex systems.
+By calibrating \texttt{CHFPE} to reproduce classical MD benchmarks\cite{IT16JCP,PUT26JCP1} and applying \texttt{QHFPE} for quantum-level insights,\cite{TT23JCP1,TT23JCP2} the quantum nature of vibrational dynamics is revealed.
+In contrast, classical simulations remain suitable for 2D intermolecular spectroscopies---such as 2D Raman\cite{Shinji2DRaman2006,HT06JCP,LHDHT08JCP} and 2D THz-Raman spectroscopy\cite{IHT14JCP,IIT15JCP,JIT16CP,IHT16JPCL,HT25JCP2}---where thermal excitation suppresses quantum coherence.